fikrado/fikrado/README.md

 - I’m looking to collaborate on Fikrado Organization
 - I'm interested to work with machine learning web development and penateration testing
-- you connect with me email in fikrado1@gmail.com
 - Skills: Web-Dev / Python / PenTest / Soft_Dev